 The board portal hosts the board policies and procedures which provide the rules by which we as a Board operate.
-A paper copy will be provided upon request.
-You are not expected to memorize all these rules, however, you must be aware of them and at least have an understanding of the scope of subjects covered by them.
+You are not expected to memorize all these rules, however you must be aware of them and at least have an understanding of the scope of subjects covered by them.
 We are also expected as a Board to review and update our policies and procedures at least every four years.
+The policies and procedures can be viewed in the Board portal in our website.